NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/EEUQ/exampleShearBuilding3/README.rst

       :figclass: align-center

-4. We will skip the **EDP** panel leaving it in it's default condition, that being to use the **Standard Earthquake** EDP generator.
+6. We will skip the **EDP** panel leaving it in it's default condition, that being to use the **Standard Earthquake** EDP generator.

-5. For the **RV** panel, we will enter the distributions and values for our random variables.
-Because of the steps we have followed and entries we have made, the panel when we open it should contain the **4** random variables and they should all be set constant.
-For the w, wR and k random variables we change the distributions to normal and enter the values given for the problem, as shown in figure below.
-For the factorEC variable, we change the distribution to **uniform** and enter the values.
+7. For the **RV** panel, we will enter the distributions and values for our random variables.
+Because of the steps we have followed and entries we have made, when this tab is opened it should contain the four random variables and they should all be set constant.
+For the ``w``, ``wR`` and ``k`` random variables we change the distributions to normal and enter the values given for the problem, as shown in figure below.
+For the ``factorEC`` variable, change the distribution to **uniform** and enter the values in the figure.

 .. figure:: figures/shearRV.png
    :align: center